tsv-stacks/results-to-logs-prototype/README.md

 calculate split into:

 1. input cleaning to usable format
+2. pass through dilutions and convert to array
+3. use dilutions array to calculate results
-2. input to results
+4. input to results
-3. results to logs
+5. results to logs

 future